 It grows from Maine along the mountains to eastern Tennessee and northern Georgia.
 The wood is moderately strong, stiff, hard, and heavy.

 It is moderately high in shock resistance, while the shrinkage varies from moderately low to moderately high.
 Pitch pine is used for general construction, lumber, posts, poles, fuel, and pulpwood.

 5. Pinus ponderosa or Ponderosa pine

-It is also called as western yellow, bull, and blackjack pine.
+It is also called western yellow, bull, and blackjack pine.
 The wood is generally moderately lightweight, soft, and stiff.
-It also has moderately low in strength, shrinkage and shock resistance.
+It also has moderately low strength, shrinkage, and shock resistance.

-Ponderosa pine lumber which high- grade is used for sashes, doors, blinds, moulding, paneling, interior woodwork, and cabinets.
-While the low-grade lumber is used for boxes and crates.
+Ponderosa pine lumber which high- grade is used for sashes, doors, blinds, molding, paneling, interior woodwork, and cabinets.
+At the same time, low-grade lumber is used for boxes and crates.